60 Creative and Simple Ways to Save Money

 Write a letter to the credit reporting company.
 Include copies, not originals, of the supporting documents.
 The Federal Trade Commission says, “Your letter should clearly identify each item in your report you dispute, state the facts and explain why you dispute the information, and request that it be removed or corrected.”
 The FTC offers a sample letter for easy reference.

 Send the letter by certified mail with “return receipt requested.”
 This allows you to know exactly when the letter was received.
 The bureau has 30 days from the day they receive your complaint to verify the information.
 If it cannot be verified, it must be removed.

 Next, write another letter to the company or organization (such as a credit card company), that provided the information to the credit reporting company.
-One again, include copies of the supporting documents.
+Once again, include copies of the supporting documents.

 You can go through this process yourself or use a professional service geared for mortgage approval.
-With this second option you receive a professional opinion to point out things that might raise flags.
-Some services will even coach you in how to achieve better credit before you start the application process.
+With this second option, you receive a professional opinion to point out things that might raise flags.
+Some services will even coach you on how to achieve better credit before you start the application process.

 If you don’t want to pay for your score, it’s helpful to simply know how the companies calculate your credit score.
 FICO credit scores range from 300 to 850.
 Your score is calculated using five factors, which are broken down by percentages.
 They are:

 Paying down your outstanding debts, making payments on time, and having a healthy credit history will reflect positively on your credit score.
 If you score 650 or less, you may qualify for a loan, but it will be a higher interest loan.